Kitesa/alx-low_level_programming/0x1C-makefiles/README.md

 0-Makefile
 Requirements:
 	name of the executable: school
 	rules: all
 	The all rule builds your executable
-variables: none
+	variables none

 ____________________________________________________________________________
 Requirements: